Badminton, India Open Super 750: Priyanshu Rajawat marks comeback with win over Lakshya Sen

 The Indian pair was level on terms at 13-13 in the decider before the world No 4 raced away to a win within the blink of an eye.

-In the other women’s doubles match, Rutaparna and Swetaparna Panda lost 6-21, 7-21 to Hong Kong’s Yeung Nga Ting and Yeung Pui Lam.
+In the other women’s doubles match, the Panda sisters, Rutaparna and Swetaparna, lost 6-21, 7-21 to Hong Kong’s Yeung Nga Ting and Yeung Pui Lam.

-Men’s singles shuttler Kiran George, on the other hand, went down 12-21, 15-21 to Wang Tzu Wei, while the men’s doubles pair of Dhruv Kapila and MR Arjun also crashed out following a 9-21, 13-21 loss to Lee Yang and Wang Chi-Lin of Chinese Taipei.
+Men’s singles shuttler Kiran George went down 12-21, 15-21 to Wang Tzu Wei, while the men’s doubles pair of Dhruv Kapila and MR Arjun also crashed out following a 9-21, 13-21 loss to Lee Yang and Wang Chi-Lin of Chinese Taipei.